[SAP BTP Onboarding Series] Welcome to your Hardware Store – an SAP BTP Analogy

 - Planning: We thought about our design, we put our ideas on paper, discussed with other people for opinions and finally made our design decisions.
 In SAP BTP, you’ll need to determine what project(s) are you doing?
 What services are required?
 How many landscapes are required?

-- Execution: The contractor started their work and completed the framing and drywall hanging/sanding about 6 weeks later.
+- Execution: The contractor started their work and completed the framing and drywall about 6 weeks later.
 From there my husband and I planned out what mini projects we would need to do to complete the job: priming and painting, floor installation, bathroom plumbing/furnishing installation, door and window framing/installation, baseboard work and finally the staircase.
 All those tasks required their own sets of equipment/resources to complete the project and many trips to the hardware store.
-For your business you can liken this part to creating your subaccounts and directories based on department or project and then loading those subaccounts with the right tools and resources to get the job done.
+For your business you can liken this part to creating your subaccounts and directories based on department or project and then loading those subaccounts with the right tools and resources (known as entitlements in BTP) to get the job done.

 Whether it’s a home renovation project or really any project the process remains and there should be large emphasis on the planning phase.
 Imagine painting a room in your house without a plan.
 You likely wouldn’t have the cloths in place to protect spillage, you wouldn’t have the right tools to open the paint can, mix it, or put it on the walls, and a random color without testing could lead to a scary turnout!